 Abstract

-E-cigarettes can aid smoking cessation and reduce carcinogen exposure.
-Understanding differences in characteristics between young adults in the UK who quit smoking, with or without e-cigarettes, or who dual use can help identify and tailor interventions.
+E‐cigarettes can aid smoking cessation and reduce carcinogen exposure.
+Understanding differences in characteristics between young adults who quit smoking, with or without e‐cigarettes, or dual use can help tailor interventions.
+The aim of this study was to describe first transitions from smoking and explore substance use, sociodemographic, and health characteristic associations with the probability of each possible first transition from smoking.

 Conclusions